 "Here," she handed him his gift, "I know it isn't much, but I hope you like it."

 Edward tore into the paper and looked in wonder at the complete Chef's outfit.
 The toque and neck-tie were chocolate brown, with an embroidered 'EAC' in bright green, and the coat was emerald green with Cullen-ary Confections embroidered in brown.

 I love it," he breathed wistfully.
 As he sat, marveling at the thoughtfulness of her gift and fingering the softness of the fine Egyptian cotton, Bella handed him an envelope.
 "What's this?" he asked, brows furrowed.

 Edward opened the envelope and scanned the papers inside, shaking his head slowly.

 "Alice told me about it," Bella cut him off mid-sentence.
 "Rose rebuked her, and told me it was nothing you would be interested in."
 A heavy sigh gusted from her lips.
 "This year, they are holding the contest over Valentine's Day.
 You are supposed to tell the story of your love through chocolate.
 Edward, baby," Bella turned his face toward her, placing a hand on either side, and stared into his very soul, pouring every ounce of her love into him through her gaze.
 "You aren't that man anymore.
-Making your mark in the world with your chocolate doesn't mean that you have to go back to that.
+Making your mark in the world with your chocolate doesn't mean you have to go back to that.
 You deserve this, Edward."